uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

 The second segment (BONUS!) of the list includes a number of art and design resources the infographic designers might like including color palette generators and image searches.
-There are also some invisible web resources (if you\'re looking for something data-related on Google and not finding it) and metadata resources so you can appropriately curate your data.
+There are also some invisible web resources (if you're looking for something data-related on Google and not finding it) and metadata resources so you can appropriately curate your data.
 This is in no way a complete list so please [contact me here](http://kitlas.com/contact-me) with any suggestions!